Couples Therapy (2019 TV series): Production and release

 The series was renewed for a second season, which premiered on April 18, 2021.

 In June 2021, it was announced that there would be a third season of Couples Therapy.
 It began airing on May 13, 2022.
 The show filmed new couples for the second half of season three which finished filming towards the end of 2022 and premiered on April 28, 2023.
 The entire back half of the season was put up for streaming and on-demand viewing through Showtime on this date; linear airings were two episodes per week.

 The fourth season premiered on May 31, 2024 in full on the Paramount+ streaming service's Paramount+ with Showtime tier as well as on Video On Demand on cable, satellite, and streaming services for subscribers to the Paramount+ with Showtime linear channel.
 Additionally, the show aired on the linear channel from June 2 to June 30 with 2 episodes per week.
 The second part of season 4 was released in full on Paramount+ on May 23, 2025 with air dates on the linear channel beginning on the same date.

 A fifth season was ordered in June 2025, with Paramount Television Studios taking over production for the fifth season when Showtime Studios' parent Paramount Global merged with Skydance Media to form Paramount Skydance.
+The fifth season premiered on May 15, 2026 on Paramount+ Premium, with all nine episodes released simultaneously.
+Linear airings on Paramount+ with Showtime began on May 17, 2026.